-- People have used mad honey for centuries for recreational, medicinal, and military purposes.
+- For centuries, people have used mad honey for recreational, medicinal, and military purposes.
 Low doses cause euphoria and lightheadedness, while high doses cause hallucinations and, in rare cases, death.

 - Mad honey is still harvested and sold today, though it's illegal in some nations.

 On the mountainsides of Nepal and Turkey, bees produce a strange and dangerous concoction: mad honey.

 It’s a rare variety of the natural fluid.
 Compared to the several hundred other types of honey produced around the world, mad honey is redder and slightly more bitter tasting, and it comes from the world’s largest honey bee, Apis dorsata laboriosa.

 But what really distinguishes mad honey are its physiological effects.
 In lower doses, mad honey causes dizziness, lightheadedness, and euphoria.
 Higher doses can cause hallucinations, vomiting, loss of consciousness, seizures, and, in rare cases, death.

 Here’s one account of what it’s like to take a moderate dose of mad honey, provided by a VICE producer who traveled to Nepal to join mad honey hunters on a harvesting expedition: